API Reference

 name?: string;

-[key: string]: any; // Any custom attributes
+[key: string]: any; // Additional custom attributes (flat)

 Event properties interface.